1. Q: What is a health care surcharge?

 A. The provision has two parts.

-First, any covered employer who “imposes a surcharge on its customers to cover in whole or in part the costs of the health care expenditure requirement” must report two pieces of information to the OLSE on an annual basis:
+First, any covered employer who “imposes a surcharge on its customers to cover in whole or in part the costs of the Health Care xpenditure requirement” must report two pieces of information to the OLSE on an annual basis:

-(Commencing with the 2012 reporting year, the OLSE integrated this information into the Annual Reporting Form, which all businesses are required to submit to the OLSE by April 30th of each year.)
+Employers submit this information to OLSE on the HCSO Annual Reporting Form, which all Covered Employers are required to submit by April 30th of each year.

-Second, if the amount collected from the surcharge is greater than the amount spent on covered employee health care, the employer must irrevocably spend or irrevocably designate the excess surcharges on health care for these covered employees.
+Second, if the amount collected from the surcharge is greater than the amount spent on Covered Employee’s health care, the employer must irrevocably spend or irrevocably designate the excess surcharges on health care for these Covered Employees.